Kurt Mattix

 Kurt Mattix (born September 9, 1975) is an American football coach and former football player.
-He is currently the co-defensive coordinator and defensive line coach at Charlotte.

-Previously he was the defensive ends coach at Ohio University.
-He has also been the defensive coordinator at San Diego State and Eastern Kentucky.
+He is currently the defensive coordinator and coach at Ohio.
+He has also been the defensive coordinator at Charlotte, San Diego State and Eastern Kentucky.

 Playing career

 Mattix is an alumnus of the Valparaiso where he played college football from 1996 to 1998 and received his bachelor's degree in physical education in 1999.
 Previously he played football for two seasons at the University of Indianapolis from 1994 to 1995.

 Coaching career

 Mattix's first coaching position was as an assistant at Portage High School in Indiana from 1998 to 1998.
 He was the special teams coordinator and linebacker's coach at Trine University in 1999 and Anderson University in 2000.
 His first FBS coaching job was as a Graduate Assistant at Ball State from 2002 through 2003.
 He spent the next four seasons at Wayne State University where he had is first position as a defensive coordinator during the last three seasons from 2005 to 2007.
 He returned to the state of Indiana as the assistant head coach and defensive coordinator at Saint Joseph's College for one year in 2008.
 He returned to Ball State as the tight ends coach for two seasons before joining Brady Hoke's staff as a quality control assistant at Michigan from 2011 to 2014.